 - Top resources they want to receive:

-The Safe Mobility for Life Coalition will use the results of this research project to guide the development and/or dissemination of educational and outreach materials which support the recognition and reporting of at-risk drivers.
-For more information, view the project's final report and summary.
+Safe Mobility for Life continues to use the results of this research project to guide the development and/or dissemination of educational and outreach materials which support the recognition and reporting of at-risk drivers.

 Each state has its own licensing and license renewal criteria for drivers of private motor vehicles.
 In addition, certain states require physicians to report unsafe drivers or drivers with specific medical conditions to the driver licensing agency.
-Information on Florida's Medical Advisory Board can be found on our Laws and Regulations page.
+To learn more about Florida's Medical Advisory Board, visit our Laws page.

 The University of Florida FindaRideFlorida.org team developed a brief webinar, “Helping Your Clients Find Transportation” to help both aging service and health care providers address the importance of mobility independence, how to use FindaRideFlorida.org, and how to proactively keep your patients safe and mobile.